 Instructors: Coursera vs Udacity

 Teachers and instructors are the core pillars of any learning institute.
-Fortunately, Udacity and Coursera have some exceptional instructors with years of experience in their respective fields.
+Fortunately, Udacity and Coursera have exceptional instructors with years of experience in their respective fields.

 Here is a better look at the Udacity and Coursera instructors: